The FourFourTwo Preview: Liverpool vs Southampton

 Facts and figures

-- James Milner has created 20 goalscoring chances for Liverpool; more than any other player for the club.
+- 7 of Southampton’s last 8 opening games in the Premier League have been away from home.
+They have won just 2 of the previous 7 (D2 L3).

-- Southampton have attempted more open play crosses than any other side in the first 9 matchdays of the 2015/16 season (171).
+- Steven Gerrard ended the 2013/14 season with the most assists in the division (13) and is now fourth in the all time Premier League list with 91.

-- Liverpool ran 116km in their first game under Klopp last weekend – further than they had run in any single Premier League game since the start of 2013/14.
+- Dusan Tadic created 133 goalscoring chances in the Dutch Eredivisie last season for FC Twente; 46 more than any other player.

 More FFT Stats Zone facts